-ADVANCED READING & WRITING Students will practice essay structures that are commonly used in English language essays; practice APA writing format; understand and implement reading and writing processes and strategies; improve fluency and accuracy in academic reading and writing; and improve essay-writing and reading comprehension skills through teacher, self, and peer editing and feedback.
+READING & WRITING

+Students will practice essay structures that are commonly used in English language essays; practice APA writing format; understand and implement reading and writing processes and strategies; improve fluency and accuracy in academic reading and writing; and improve essay-writing and reading comprehension skills through teacher, self, and peer editing and feedback.
 Students will engage in research writing, including choosing a topic, identifying audience, beginning to write, including supporting ideas with in-text citations, summarizing, paraphrasing, and referencing.
 Students will also identify and explain points of view, personal attitudes, and emotions in editorials, articles, personal essays, and fictional writing.

-COMMUNICATION Students will participate and respond to academic lectures and prepare presentations on researched topics.
-During the course, students will take notes on key ideas in extended academic lectures in order to summarize, restate and discuss academic topics in both teacher and student-lead discussions with a focus on pronunciation.
-Students will present fluent, academically researched presentations to a formal audience with the advanced use of visual aids. essays, and fictional writing.
-Course: EAP 0140 Course: EAP 0141
+Course: EAP 0140